marcgr9/ptbox-assignment-ui/README.md

 ### Warning
 Windows doesn't reroute `0.0.0.0` to `localhost`!
 If the host machine is running Windows, you need to change the default values from `.env-example`.

+## How to use
+The application runs by default on port 3000.